Tuesday, October 22, 2024

 See this article: Criminal histories of Federal Offenders.

-The following is a nice review in the Washington Post of studies showing how policing benefits minoritiesIf you want to have some fun (?) look at the comments made by the Progressives who responded with snark and indignity.
+The following is a nice review in the Washington Post of studies showing how policing benefits minoritiesIf you want to have some fun (?) look at the comments made by the Progressives who responded to this article with snark and indignity.

 Article reviewing policing benefiting minority areas